 With an ever-growing geriatric population and modern lifestyles, the increasing prevalence of sleep disorders poses a serious threat to our society.
 However, specialized sleeping labs currently fail to diagnose and treat the full spectrum of sleep diseases broadly.
 The aim of this work was to investigate the portability and design of a fully integrated sleep tracker to provide a detailed and comfortable analysis for a variety of sleep problems allow at home.
 The proposed solution enables most of the sensors used in sleep laboratories to be integrated into a single device.
 In addition, through the completion of this solution and the addition of the previous diagnostic procedure, sleep experts will gain further insights into the patient's sleep.

-Benedikt Wagner, Masters Thesis „Constructing Blind Signature Schemes“, Fakultät für Informatik, Advisor: Prof. Dennis Hofheinz, bis 2020 am Institut für Theoretische Informatik - Kryptographie und Sicherheit
+Benedikt Wagner, Bachelor Thesis „Constructing Blind Signature Schemes“, Fakultät für Informatik, Advisor: Prof. Dennis Hofheinz, bis 2020 am Institut für Theoretische Informatik - Kryptographie und Sicherheit

 Blind signatures are interactive protocols that allow a signer to sign a message of a user without learning anything about it.
 They are therefore useful privacy-preserving tools in many digital systems such as E-Cash, E-Voting, and anonymous credential systems.
 An important feature of blind signatures is that they have to be tightly secure, i.e. their security guarantee should not degrade when the system scale increases (for instance with the number of users).
 Previous constructions of blind signatures either loose tightness or are based on non-standard assumptions.
 The main contribution of this thesis to the state-of-the-art is a novel construction of a tightly secure blind signature scheme from standard assumptions.